YashMarmat/django-ecommerce-bookstore/README.md

 ### signup

 Lets think about login again, a user can login only if they have an account on our site right ? so we need to provide a sign up page as well where users can create their account and then can log in successfully.
 Lets create a seperate app which will handle all the signup process.
 Just making code easier to read.
-Follow below commands
+Follow below command:

 (django_project)$`python manage.py startapp accounts`